shimaore/huge-play/middleware/reference_in_pouchdb.coffee.md

 Merge tags (but keep them ordered)

         doc.tags ?= []
-        if data.tags?
+        if reference_data.tags?
           tags = new Set doc.tags
-          for tag in data.tags when not tags.has tag doc.tags.push tag
+          for tag in reference_data.tags when not tags.has tag doc.tags.push tag

 Known fields are: